joeappleton18/WEB-AND-DATABASE-SYSTEMS/week-10/lab.md

 });
 ```

-The above code, creates a route for the `/` path (this is the entry point of our website).
-Notice how we then call the `render` function.
-This function takes two parameters: the first is the ejs template we want to render ("index").
-The second is an object containing the data we want to inject into the view.
-In this case, we are injecting four values: `studentCount`, `academicCount`, `departmentCount`, and `courseCount`.
+You should be familiar with the `app.get` syntax.
+However, notice how we are injecting data into the view.
 The curly braces `{}` are used to create an object.
-For now, just think of an object as a collection of key-value pairs and understand that we are hard-coding the values of these variables.
+For now, just think of an object as a collection of key-value pairs and understand that we are hard-coding these values.
 Try changing some of the numbers and refreshing the page.
-You should see the values change on the page.
+You should see the values change on the home page.

-We can access these values in our view by using the following syntax: `<%= studentCount %>`.
+We can access the values injected into our view by using the following syntax: `<%= studentCount %>`.
 The `<%=` and `%>` are special tags that tell EJS to inject the value of the variable into the view.
-Open `views/index.ejs` and take a look at the code.
+To see this in action, open `views/index.ejs` and take a look at the code.
 You should see the following:

 \break